 By Richard Stockton, Kevin Keenan, and Brad Van Pelt

-In 2011, Apple sued Samsung for, among other things, infringement of three U.S. patents — two claiming designs for parts of a smartphone, and one for a graphical user interface of a smartphone display screen.
+In 2011, Apple sued Samsung for, among other things, patent infringement of three U.S. patents — two claiming designs for parts of a smartphone, and one for a graphical user interface of a smartphone display screen.
 A jury found that certain Samsung smartphones infringed these patents and awarded Apple $399 million in damages.

 To obtain the $399 million award, Apple relied on section 289 of the Patent Act, which states, “Whoever … applies the patented design, or any colorable imitation thereof, to any article of manufacture for the purpose of sale … shall be liable to the owner to the extent of his total profit [emphasis added].”
 The district court concluded that, for purposes of calculating “total profit,” the relevant articles of manufacture to which the patented design were applied were the entire Samsung smartphones, and not just the infringing portions or components of the phones.